petarivanovv9/Scrabble-Engine/README.md

 # Scrabble-Engine

 ## Description
 Scrabble Engine written in Swift.
-That's a course project for the Swift-3 course at @ Sofia University.
+That's a course project for the Swift-3 course at @ Sofia University based in Sofia, Bulgaria.

 ## Documentation